joshchng/auto-chore-emails/README.md

    - Manually adjust the form settings (if needed) in Google Forms to:
      - Make the form accessible to anyone with the link.
      - Optionally limit each person to one submission by enabling "Limit to 1 response" in the form settings.

-## Usage

-1. **Weekly Chore Assignment**:
-   - Each week, the script will send an email with chore assignments and a link to the form for rating performance.

-2. **Form Submission**:
-   - House members submit their ratings through the Google Form.

-3. **Weekly Report**:
-   - A summary email is sent out every Wednesday, detailing the average ratings for each chore, or notifying recipients if no ratings were submitted.

-## Example Emails

-- **Chore Assignment Email**:
-  - Subject: `[IMPORTANT] Apt 306 Chores: Week of [Date]`
-  - Body: Includes chore assignments, a link to the rating form, a random dog image, and a quote of the day.

-- **Weekly Rating Report Email**:
-  - Subject: `Apt 306 Chore Averages - Week of [Date]`
-  - Body: Summarizes the average ratings for each person.
-If no responses were collected, the email will mention that no one submitted ratings.

 ## API Configuration